promplate/partial-json-parser-js/README.md

 But before receiving the last token of response, the JSON is broken, which means you can't use `JSON.parse` to decode it.
 But we still want to stream the data to the user.

 Here comes `partial-json`, a lightweight and customizable library for parsing partial JSON strings.
+Here is a [demo](https://promplate.dev/partial-json-parser).

 (Note that there is [a Python implementation](https://github.com/promplate/partial-json-parser) too)